Complimentary therapies to aid recovery from pain, injury or surgery, and for general wellbeing.

 Claire has received postgraduate training in oncology massage therapies.
 She can effectively adapt massage treatments to ensure they are safe and enjoyable for clients and she considers the cancer treatments you may be receiving (such as medications, surgery, chemotherapy and radiotherapy) as well as for the disease when performing massage treatments.
 Claire performs a thorough consultation as part of your first appointment.

-Specialist massage techniques adapted to relieve the symptoms of temporomandibular joint disorders (TMJD).
+Specialist massage and myofascial techniques adapted to relieve the symptoms of temporomandibular joint disorders (TMJD).
 Massage can bring relief to TMJ sufferers, reducing pain and tension in the muscles of the jaw, neck and shoulders, and improving mouth opening when the soft tissues are involved.

-Massage treatments are adapted to suit each clients’ symptoms and preferences.
+Treatments are adapted to suit each clients’ symptoms and preferences.
 Treatments typically include facial and intra-oral massage, passive stretching, trigger point therapy and myofascial techniques for the face, neck and shoulders.
 Tips on posture, home exercise and pain relief are often given to ensure each treatment has lasting effects.

 The focus on the face and jaw mean TMJD massage treatments can also benefit people with bruxism (teeth grinding), jaw tension from stress and those with neck problems.